 You’ll find only a touch of light at Glow Golf – Australia’s first-18 hole glow in the dark mini golf course.
 UV lighting shines a new light on this family favourite activity, and for the big kids there’s even what is possibly the world’s smallest bar for post-putt refreshments.

 O’Brien Group Arena: ice skating fun for the whole family and thrilling ice hockey action.
 Cut it up on the ice and just try not to reenact scenes from the Winter Olympics.

 ArtVo: Take a selfie at this interactive gallery

 Lady Cutler Showboat: Book for their live burlesque cruise, combining comedy with world-class, glittering showgirls, it’s guaranteed to add some spice to your night.
-Other cruises include their regular 60s and 70s dress up boat party and the Sunday champagne and seafood brunch cruise.
+Other cruises include the Sunday champagne and seafood brunch cruise.

 If all this entertainment has your stomach rumbling, you’re in luck.
 There’s no shortage of exceptional dining in Docklands.